souffle-lang/souffle-lang.github.io/pages/docs/types.md

 sidebar: docs_sidebar
 folder: docs
 ---
-Soufflé's type system is static.
-Types are used to define the attributes of a relation.
-Static types have the advantage that they can be enforced at compile-time; evaluation speed is improved as no dynamic checks are needed.
-Another advantage of the type system is that it supports the programmer by enforcing the correct use of relations.
+Soufflé is a statically typed language.
+The main purpose of Souffle's type system is the correct usage of relations and records in rules.
+The type system defines types for relation attributes and records and is enforced at compiletime.
+Static types have the advantage that they do not have runtime overheads while evaluating a logic program.

-The Type system is based on the idea of sets.
-A Type can be either the universe of all possible values, or a subset.
-Subsets can be composed of other subsets.
+Our type system is based on the idea of sets.
+A type can be either the universe of all possible values of a primitive type, or a subset of it; subsets can be composed of other subsets.

 ## Primitive Types
 Soufflé has two primitive types: